infracost/docs/docs/guides/gitlab_ci_migration.md

 The example pipelines demonstrate how Infracost can be used in different workflows in your `.gitlab-ci.yml` file, e.g. if you're using Terragrunt, Terraform Cloud or you have multiple Terraform projects in your repo.

 The examples include steps to do the following:
 1. Run Terraform/Terragrunt to generate the Terraform plan JSONs.
 2. Pass these plan JSON files to `infracost breakdown` to generate Infracost JSON output.
-3. Run the Infracost `/script/ci/comment` script, which uses `infracost output` to combine the Infracost JSON files and post one comment on the merge request.
+3. Run the `infracost comment` command, which combines the Infracost JSON files and posts one comment on the merge request.

 The examples provide three key benefits:
 1. A smaller Docker image.
 The old images contained the Infracost CLI along with multiple versions of Terraform and Terragrunt.
-The `infracost:ci-*` Docker images only contains the Infracost CLI, [Compost](https://github.com/infracost/compost) and additional scripts that are useful in CI environments.
+The `infracost:ci-*` Docker images only contains the Infracost CLI and additional scripts that are useful in CI environments.
 For running Terraform and Terragrunt commands, the examples use the HashiCorp or alpine images.
 2. Safe version upgrades: You can specify the Infracost Docker image tag to lock to specific Infracost versions, or ensure you are getting updated bug fixes and new resources.
 For example:
   - `infracost/infracost:ci-0.9` (recommended) - Always use the latest 0.9.x version to pick up bug fixes and new resources.
   - `infracost/infracost:ci-0.9.18` - Lock the version.